· Samir Abid · AI Development · 9 min read

 What if trying a completely different approach takes a couple of days instead of a couple of months?

-You can try things you would’ve dismissed as too uncertain.
-The political friction disappears - it’s three hours, not three sprints.
+You can try things you would have dismissed as too uncertain.
+The friction is much lower because it is three hours, not three sprints.
 You can test five different approaches instead of debating which single approach to commit to.

-I probably tried more architectural variations in this one year than I would’ve tried in five years of traditional development.
+I probably tried more architectural variations in this one year than I would have tried in five years of traditional development.
 Not because I was smarter about it.
-Just because I could actually try them.
+Because I could actually try them.

 What Hasn’t Changed

-I should be clear - it’s not all easy.
+I should be clear.
+It is not all easy.

 Things still break.
 I still spend days debugging.
 The AI doesn’t get it right every time.